CHANGELOGS

 /// First prototypes - Negligible

 /// Alfa and Kimera : Solid wood arcade controllers.
-These models introduced 3D printing mixed with wood, using a button housing ring fixed with a double plate pretensioning system.
+These models introduced 3D printing mixed with wood, using a button housing ring secured with a double-plate pretension system.

 /// #000000 V1 : Fully 3D printed one-piece controller.

-/// NE Series : Plexiglass controllers, with 3D printed corners and support columns.
-The NE series has had a good response.
+/// NE Series : Plexiglass controllers, with 3D-printed corners and support columns.
+The NE series has been well received.

-/// Atlas : The Atlas is the result of the experience gained with the previous models.
+/// Atlas : The Atlas embodies the experience gained with previous models.
 The one-piece frame is a modification of the #000000 V2.
 In the first version of the Atlas, we used 24mm buttons for the option (side) buttons.
-In the Atlas, we introduced the fighting board mount integrated into the frame.
+In the Atlas, we introduced support for the fighting board integrated into the frame.

 /// Atlas Slim : The Atlas Slim is the definitive and current version of the Atlas.
-The height of the frame has been reduced, and instead of the 24mm side buttons, 12mm buttons have been used, allowing for a slimmer controller.
-With the Atlas Slim we started to work more on modularity, offering custom and interchangeable panels.
-The Atlas Slim also introduced a system of spacers (extra levels) to allow for variable management of the internal space of the controller.
+The bezel height has been reduced, and 12mm buttons have been used instead of the 24mm side buttons, allowing for a slimmer controller.
+With the Atlas Slim, we began to work more on modularity, offering custom and interchangeable panels.
+The Atlas Slim also introduced a system of spacers (extra levels) to allow for variable management of the controller's internal space.

 Atlas Slim Changelog: